A Homily for the Fourth Sunday in Lent

-Grace to you and peace from God our Heavenly Father and Christ Jesus our Lord, who has united the saints throughout the ages into the Kingdom of God.
+Grace to you and Peace from God our Heavenly Father and Christ Jesus our Lord, the Light of the World who restores sight to the blind.
 Amen.

 I’m not afraid of the dark, generally speaking.
 But on two separate occasions, I’ve been in a cave where the tour guide shut off the lights for us to see how dark it truly is deep under the earth’s surface: once in the paved tunnels of Wind Cave National Park, accompanied by an experienced ranger, and the other time on in the narrow, damp, muddy caverns under the mountains of eastern Tennessee on a spelunking trip with a high school youth group.

 And both times were utterly terrifying.
 I could see, and then I was blind.

 Once the last photons disappeared, it was as though the entire world had been horrifyingly unmade.
 Suddenly, one entire sense was wiped out.
 With no fixed objects to look at, I was so disoriented that even the slightest tilt of the head or a subtle shift of balance was nauseatingly dizzying.

 When the lights came on, I felt safer – but still not safe.
 I spent the long trips back to the earth’s surface still terrified that some accident might plunge us back into the void and that this time, we would be stuck in the inky abyss.
 Continue reading “Blind, but Now I See”